 After his victory, Dessalines tried hard to keep the sugar industry and plantations running and producing without slavery.
 Having been born and worked under the rigors of slavery for 30 years for White slave-masters gave him an indomitable anti-slavery and anti-White propensity.
 In addition, his life had been dominated by the atrocities of slavery and compounded by the atrocities of war.
 Dessalines did not trust the white French people and in declaring Haiti an all-black nation, he forbade Whites from owning property or land there.

 He enforced a strict work ethic knowing that the hardships of slavery and war had to be followed by an equally strong regimen of plantation labor to maintain and sustain freedom and independence.
-Some historians have described his methods as caporalisme agraire (agrarian militarism).
-He transferred his military prowess from the battlefields to the sugar cane fields as Toussaint had done: Dessalines demanded that all able-bodied Black men work either as soldiers to protect the nation or as laborers on the plantations to generate crops and income to keep the nation going.
+Dessalines demanded that all able-bodied Black men work either as soldiers to protect the nation or as laborers on the plantations to generate crops and income to keep the nation going.
 His forces so rigid in its enforcement that that some Blacks felt slavery had returned.

-Though they had parted ways, Dessalines incorporated many of Toussaint's policies relative to running the country.
-Like Toussaint, Dessalines believed in tight regulation of foreign trade especially since it was foreign greed that brought Europeans to the shores of Haiti and wrecked Havoc on the country and its people.
-He favored trade with United States and Britain rather than with France; trade was essential for Haiti's economy.
-Dessalines generously utilized light-skinned Blacks in his administration since most of them made up Haiti's educated class and were capable of helping run the country.
+Though they had parted ways, Dessalines incorporated many of L’Ouverture’s policies relative to running the country.
+Like Toussaint, Dessalines believed in tight regulation of foreign trade especially since it was foreign greed that brought Europeans to the shores of Haiti, and wrecked havoc on the country and its people.
+He favored trade with United States and Britain rather than with France; trade was essential for Haiti’s economy.
+Dessalines generously utilized light-skinned Blacks in his administration since most of them made up Haiti’s educated class and were capable of helping run the country.